xbrlus/xbrl-api/api/xbrlExtensionElement.md

   `abstract` - True or false value.
 If the item is an abstract it is returned as true.

-  `type` - The schema type of the XBRL elementName.
+  `type` - The schema type of the XBRL elementNamee.e.g. monetaryItemType

   `periodType` - The period type of the element.
 Either "Instant" or "Duration".